+Dog: Insulin therapy is initiated with the starting dose of 0.5 to 1 IU/kg bodyweight once daily, rounded down to the lowest entire number of units.
+To reduce the risk of hypoglycaemia, it is recommended to administer as low a dose as required within the starting dose range.
 Subsequent adjustment to establish the maintenance dose should be made by increasing or decreasing the daily dose by approximately 10% according to the evolution of the diabetes clinical signs and to the results of serial blood glucose measurement.
 Alterations in dose should not normally be made more frequently than every 3 to 7 days.
-In some dogs, the duration of insulin action may require treatment to be administered twice daily.
-In such cases, the dose per injection must be decreased by 25% so that the total daily dose is less than doubled
+Depending on the duration of insulin action, twice daily administration of insulin may be necessary.
+In a clinical study conducted using Caninsulin, the majority of diabetic dogs treated required twice daily administration in order to achieve adequate control.
+In such cases, the dose per injection must be decreased by 25% so that the total daily dose is less than doubled.